 The primary learning goal for ConvinceMe is for learners to practice making data communication decisions in a situated environment, with a specific audience in mind.
-This activity connects data into a real context, embodies the recipients of the data narrative, and supports the development of critical inquiry and argumentation skills.
 For newcomers, data often appears neutral and abstract, but to practice making arguments with data you have to re-concretize it.
+The role-playing stakeholders embody those being asked to take action – they physically step forward if they are convinced by the arguments and step backwards if they are not.
 Another learning goal for ConvinceMe is to situate data visualizations and data-driven arguments as tools for advocacy and social transformation.
 The goal for the activity is not to create a picture, but rather to move a particular stakeholder towards a desired action.
-Inviting participants to use their creative narrative skills connects data with the lived experience of what data mean and how it can be acted upon.
-The role-playing stakeholders embody those being asked to take action – they physically step forward if they are convinced by the arguments and step backwards if they are not.
 The act of inviting participants to make a persuasive argument with data breaks down the narrative of data as neutral.

-A group of 25 non-profit organizations and newsrooms participated in the first cohort of the Data Culture Project in Fall 2017 and ran the ConvinceMe activity for their staff, with positive feedback.
-One media group noted that their arguments "used a lot of shame and guilt," leading them to reconsider how they frame their calls to action.
+A group of 25 non-profit organizations participated in the first cohort of the Data Culture Project in Fall 2017 and ran the ConvinceMe activity , with positive feedback.
+One noted that their arguments "used a lot of shame and guilt," leading them to reconsider how they frame their calls to action.
 A mid-sized non-profit valued most the "importance of identifying stakeholders and trying to understand their interests".
-Another shared that "it did lead to a pretty significant rethink for the communications director for what is coming out in the spring."
 The act of practicing the arguments with real people impacted their approaches to picking stories to tell, and how to tell them.
 Another group began rethinking their whole approach to data storytelling, and decided to do this activity "before anyone even collects any data", so they could "think up front about who should be convinced about what."

 Learning and Feminist Data Visualization

-While mainstream data visualization teaching often starts by instruction in chart types, or learning a specific software tool, or learning about human perception and visual processing, we argue that we need to begin with a wider lens before zooming into technical and procedural specifics.
+While mainstream data visualization teaching often starts by instruction in chart types, or learning a software tool, or learning about human perception, we argue that we need to begin with a wider lens before zooming into technical specifics.
 In this section, we will consider the three cases of data visualization learning described above in relationship to three design principles of feminist data visualization outlined by D'Ignazio and Klein (2016) – "Consider Context", "Legitimize Affect & Embodiment" and "Embrace Pluralism" – in order to explore their implications for a feminist starting point for visual numeric literacy.

 Consider Context